-What Are the Problems with Finding the Age of the Universe?
+What Are Some Problems with Finding the Age of the Universe?
+The Trouble with Hubble's Constant

 For something that is all around us, the universe is quite elusive in revealing properties about itself.
 We must be expert detectives in regards to all the clues we have been given, carefully laying them out in hope of seeing some patterns.
 And sometimes, we run into contradictory information that struggles to be resolved.
 Take as a case in point the difficulty of determining the age of the Universe.